islandjon/WifiSprinkler/README.md

 # WifiSprinkler
-NodeMCU ESP-12E based sprinkler system
+NodeMCU ESP-12E based sprinkler system using the Arduino IDE for programing.

 # Objectives